 John A. Graham

 In childhood, John was always a member of sports teams and choral ensembles, so in these milieus, he became a social organizer.
 He has been designing and leading commercial tours since 2006, starting with the "Monastery Tour" in Georgia, where John speaks and reads the local language.
-Currently the business has expanded to include many private tour groups including tours that specialize in trekking, bird-watching, choral performance, medieval Christianity and frescoes, wine industry and viticulture, and general culture tours.
+Currently the business has expanded to include many private tour itineraries that specialize in trekking, bird-watching, choral performance, medieval Christianity and frescoes, wine industry and viticulture, and general culture tours.
 John Graham Tours now operates beyond Georgia in Armenia, Azerbaijan, and Ethiopia.
 Most of the business are private group tour requests.

 ...David (Dato for short) was born and raised in Tbilisi, but his family is from Akhaltsikhe, a city in southern Georgia.
 He is married with two children, and sings traditional chant in the Kashweti Church together with John Graham.
 His education is in history and cultural and physical geography, and he has been working as a guide for ten years.
 Originally he worked as a hiking guide which is his main passion, but in recent years he has been operating a variety of private cultural tours because of his vast knowledge and interest in Georgian history and arcana.
 His passions remain hiking, singing, and being with his family.
 Dato is mild-mannered, quiet, but owns a lot of knowledge about every topic, and is entirely dependable as a driver and guide.
 He has worked with John Graham Tours for many years and has excellent reviews.

 ... is a dynamic performer and educator of Georgian traditional folk and sacred music.
 As a soloist in the Sakhioba Ensemble, Soso has performed in the UK, Croatia, Ukraine, Poland, and the US, as well as in concerts throughout Georgia.
 Soso studied in the Tbilisi Seminary and the Patriarchate College of Chant Studies, and worked as a radio host in Folk Radio Tbilisi.
 He is accomplished on many instruments including the doli (drum), chiboni (bagpipe), chonguri (lute), and guitar.
 His energy and enthusiasm, combined with a skill for ordering the most delicious foods, make him an invaluable asset to our guide team.